-We aren’t here to discuss the legal aspects of a divorce.
+Once you get past the logistics, you might be unsure how to start over in a new space.
+For most people, this is uncharted territory that should be handled delicately.
+Lean on your loved ones and the advice of your attorney to get through the process successfully.
 As storage experts, we want to focus on what to do with your stuff in the months following the move-out.
-We’ve found that approaching a new home with the right attitude might help alleviate some emotional burdens.
+We’ve found that approaching a new home with the right attitude can help alleviate some of the emotional burdens.

 1. Get rid of sentimental items.